Frequently Asked Questions

 Eligible persons to apply for SCRC check include:

-Child-related work is defined as work where the usual duties involve, or are likely to involve, frequent or regular contact with children (i.e. persons under 18).
-Similar criteria but with no age restriction would apply to the MIP-related work.
+“Child-related or MIP-related work” is defined as work where the usual duties involve, or are likely to involve, frequent or regular contact with children or MIPs.
 In general, the usual duties of the relevant work may conform to one of the following criteria:

-• involving frequent or regular contact, in particular unmonitored contact, with children or MIPs (such as permanently-hired school bus drivers, assistants of children activities, etc).
+• involving frequent or regular contact, in particular unmonitored contact, with children or MIPs (such as, permanently-hired school bus drivers, assistants of children activities, etc).

 Q.2 What posts are covered under the SCRC scheme?